Updated on August 31, 2020

-Has it ever happened to you that Apple Music keeps splitting random tracks from an album and then putting them in their own separate album?
-If the answer is positive, then you are not alone.
-A lot of iPhone users are having the same issue with their music albums.
-If you want to know why this issue occurs and how to fix it quickly, this guide is the right place for you.
+Did it ever happen to you that Apple Music keeps splitting individual songs from the same album and then showing them as two or three separate albums?
+If the answer is yes, then you are not alone.
+A lot of users are having the same issue with their music albums in iTunes or iPhone Music app.
+If you want to know why this issue occurs and how to stop your albums from splitting, this guide is the right place for you.

 You May Like:

-If an album is splitting up into two, but sharing with the same artist, check if the Album Artist tag is the identical between the separated albums.
-If not, you can delete and re-enter the Album Artist name to make sure both albums are using the same Album Artist and Artist tags.
+If an album is splitting up into two, but sharing with the same artist, check if the Album Artist tag is identical between the separated albums.
+If the artist name is different, you can delete and re-enter the Album Artist name to make sure both albums are using the same Album Artist and Artist tags.

 Step 1.
 Find the separated albums in iTunes.